dwhr-pi/adeept_picar-b/README-en.md

 ## Documents

 You can tell which of the two models you have on the steering.
-Where the servo is attached.
+Where the servo is attached, on component A03.
 In order to find the right instructions for the assembly.
 Because there are some differences between the two versions of the model.
 The installation instructions for the software apply to both models.

 [PiCarPro Assembly tutorial V3.0](./docs/PiCarPro_Assembly_tutorial_V3.0.md) - Assembly tutorial V3.0 of Version 2

-[Tutorial_V2-Part 3](./docs/Components_List/Components_List-en.md) - Components List of Version 1
+[Tutorial_V2-Part 3](./docs/Components_List/Components_List-en.md) - Components List of Version 2

 [Tutorial_V2-Part 3](./docs/Tutorial_V2.md) PiCarPro Assembly tutorial V3.0 - Assembly tutorial of Version 1